 When it comes to improving CRM data quality and data hygiene, process is key.

-When data capture and usage are standard parts of your workflows, sellers no longer view them as optional.
-While onboarding that process will come with a learning curve, data management will eventually become second nature for sellers and keep data cleaner in the long run.
+When data capture and usage are standard parts of your workflows, teams no longer view them as optional.
+While onboarding that process will come with a learning curve, data management will eventually become second nature for deal teams and keep data cleaner in the long run.

 5. Use data validation fields to ensure you input clean, reliable data from the start

 Data validation helps standardize your data from the outset.
-When you set up validation parameters in your CRM, it alerts sellers when data isn’t inputted correctly or if information is missing.
+When you set up validation parameters in your CRM, it alerts dealmakers when data isn’t inputted correctly or if information is missing.

 For example, you can make certain fields mandatory, such as contact information and names.
 Or you might set a requirement that phone numbers must have nine digits and follow a specific format.